Singapore Company Registration in 2023: Complete Guide

 Director

-Singaporean law requires at least one company director to reside there.
+Singaporean law requires your company to have at least one director to reside there.
 That person can be a foreign national or a Singaporean citizen.
 As long as the business director legally resides in Singapore, they can help you fulfil this requirement.

 Of course, if you are planning to relocate to Singapore full-time legally, you can do it all yourself.
 Otherwise, if you don’t have a resident director, you can use what’s known as a nominee director.

-The financial barrier to entry for opening a company in Singapore is low.
+The financial barrier to entry for company formation in Singapore is low.
 The initial capital required is S$1.
 Later on, you can inject more funds into the business.
 But be sure to notify the authorities when this happens.

 It’s also legal to issue shares without first receiving money from shareholders.
 Just ensure these amounts are paid in.
 Or simply wait until you have the capital before issuing shares.